★ Master County Hub ★ 15 Counties

 ADE FY25 Source Note: All letter grades on this page reflect the official Arizona Department of Education FY25 A-F release (April 15, 2026), the most current state-issued data.
 School report cards are at azreportcards.azed.gov.
 Third-party aggregators (Niche, GreatSchools, SchoolGrade) are secondary references only and do not override official ADE grades.

-Statewide Crime Report Card
+Arizona Counties Real Estate Crime Report Card

-Arizona is materially safer than the national average.
+Arizona Counties Real Estate buyers ask about safety before schools.
+The answer: Arizona is materially safer than the national average.
 Per FBI Uniform Crime Reports compiled from 41 reporting Arizona cities covering 5.7 million residents (77% of the state population), the most recent state-level data shows a strong trajectory.
 Crime is dropping, not climbing.

 Arizona Safety Snapshot